hpcgroup/TraceR/docs/userguide.rst

     <num jobs>
     <Trace path for job0> <map file for job0> <number of ranks in job0> <iterations (use 1 if running in normal mode)>
     <Trace path for job1> <map file for job1> <number of ranks in job1> <iterations (use 1 if running in normal mode)>
+    ...
+    <Trace path for jobN> <map file for jobN> <number of ranks in jobN> <iterations (use 1 if running in normal mode)>

 If you do not intend to create global or per-job map files, you can use ``NA`` instead of them.

+Sample TraceR config files can be found in examples/jacobi2d-bigsim/tracer_config (BigSim) or examples/stencil4d-otf/tracer_config (OTF)

-See below to generate global or per-job map files.
+See `Creating the job placement file`_ below for how to generate global or per-job map files.

 Creating the network (CODES) configuration file
 -----------------------------------------------